-- (1) This section has effect if: - (a) a notice under section 102 requires a person under review that is a body corporate to cause an executive officer of the body to appear at a hearing and give evidence to the Committee; and - (b) either: - (i) the body fails to cause an executive officer to appear at the hearing; or - (ii) an executive officer appears at the hearing but refuses or fails to give evidence or to answer a question that the officer is asked by a Committee member in the course of the hearing.
+- (1) This section has effect if: - (a) a notice under section 102 requires a person under review that is a body corporate to cause an executive officer of the body to appear at a hearing and give evidence to the Committee; and - (b) either: - (i) the body fails to cause an executive officer to appear at the hearing; or

-- (2) The Committee may: - (a) proceed with the hearing, despite section 103A, even though: - (i) the body fails to cause an executive officer to appear at the hearing; or - (ii) an executive officer appears at the hearing but refuses or fails to give evidence or to answer a question that the officer is asked by a Committee member in the course of the hearing; or - (b) propose to hold another hearing in accordance with section 102. - (3) Paragraph (2)(a) ceases to apply if an executive officer of the body subsequently: - (a) appears at a hearing; and - (b) gives evidence as required; and - (c) answers every question that the officer is asked by a Committee member in the course of the hearing. - (4) Paragraph (2)(a) does not apply if: - (a) the body corporate has only one executive officer; and - (b) before the hearing takes place, the officer notifies the Committee that the officer has a medical condition preventing the officer from appearing or from giving evidence or answering questions; and - (c) the officer has complied with any reasonable requirements of the Committee that the officer undergo medical examination to establish the existence and extent of the medical condition; and - (d) the results of the medical examination indicate that the officer has a medical condition preventing the officer from appearing or from giving evidence or answering questions.
+Compilation date: 25/11/2023 - (ii) an executive officer appears at the hearing but refuses or fails to give evidence or to answer a question that the officer is asked by a Committee member in the course of the hearing. - (2) The Committee may: - (a) proceed with the hearing, despite section 103A, even though: - (i) the body fails to cause an executive officer to appear at the hearing; or - (ii) an executive officer appears at the hearing but refuses or fails to give evidence or to answer a question that the officer is asked by a Committee member in the course of the hearing; or - (b) propose to hold another hearing in accordance with section 102. - (3) Paragraph (2)(a) ceases to apply if an executive officer of the body subsequently: - (a) appears at a hearing; and - (b) gives evidence as required; and - (c) answers every question that the officer is asked by a Committee member in the course of the hearing. - (4) Paragraph (2)(a) does not apply if: - (a) the body corporate has only one executive officer; and - (b) before the hearing takes place, the officer gives a written notice to the Committee that includes the following: - (i) the name of the officer; - (ii) the name of the body corporate; - (iii) the date of the hearing; - (iv) a statement that the officer has a medical condition preventing the officer from appearing at the hearing or from giving evidence or answering questions in the course of the hearing; - (v) a copy of a certificate from a medical practitioner certifying that the officer has a medical condition preventing the officer from so appearing or from giving evidence or answering questions and specifying the period that officer is so prevented; and